TV9 Telugu: Ouster of Ravi Prakash

 Ravi Prakash served as its CEO from founding till May 2019 when he was sacked due to accusations of forgery.
 Ravi Prakash later alleged that after the company's takeover its editorial and operational independence had been compromised.
 He also noted that he was kept in the dark about the involvement of Jupally Rameswar Rao of My Home Group among the investor group, to whom he would have never sold his company to.
-Ravi Prakash alleged that the closeness of Rameswar Rao to Telangana Chief Minister K. Chandrasekhar Rao has eroded the unbiasedness of TV9 and that the channel is now being used to further the agenda of Telangana Rashtra Samiti government and Chandrasekhar Rao.
+Ravi Prakash alleged that the closeness of Rameswar Rao to Telangana Chief Minister K. Chandrasekhar Rao and Andhra Pradesh Chief Minister Y.S.
+Jagan Mohan Reddy has eroded the unbiasedness of TV9 and that the channel is now being used to further the agenda of Telangana Rashtra Samiti government and Chandrasekhar Rao.